tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 ## Zoom & Pan with Fade In/Out Transition #1

-Each image focuses on a different area of the image
+Zooms in/out on a specific part of the image

 **Options:** width, height, fps, image duration, transition duration, zoom speed, screen mode, background color